Back to Homeschool The Biblical Classical Way

 Homeschool Classroom Constitutions

-Within the first week, students are given a Classroom Constitution to sign.
-This is gaining their consent to learn from the get-go.
+Within the first week, students are given a Classroom Constitution to sign as demonstrated in The Noah Plan® curriculum for grades K-3.
+Doing that is obtains their consent to learn from the get-go.
 And, it’s a great way to begin introducing them to the concept of a Constitution.

 For early elementary children, they may use a pencil to sign their Classroom Constitution.
 Elementary age students may use a pen or a quill and ink to sign theirs.
 Junior high and high school students tend to want to just sign theirs with an ordinary pen.
 That all said, some families enjoy dressing up in time-period costumes to sign theirs.
 It’s completely up to the family and their individuality.

 Here are some ideas that you may like to start adding to your annual back to homeschool traditions:

 - Ask interview questions with a Biblical Classical focus to life and learning.

 - Begin the year by sharing about your Word Study on education and discuss it.